 3. Acid reflux or heartburn

 If you have acid reflux, you know the backflow of stomach acid can be really irritating to your throat.
 Certain foods tend to trigger acid reflux—like coffee, spicy food, and alcohol—which are all found in abundance during the holidays.
-Celebrating with food and drinks is important and special, but you may want to be mindful of this if you find that you’re waking up with a sore throat after indulging in more of these acid-reflux-triggering foods.
+Celebrating with food and drinks is important and special, but you may want to be mindful of this if you find that you’re waking up with a sore throat after indulging in more of these acid-reflux-triggering foods, which you'll probably want to avoid.

 Are there ways to prevent or ease a sore throat from these things?